githubtraining/innersource-theory/presenter-notes-teams.md

-# Presenter notes on delivering InnerSource Theory for Leaders
+# Presenter notes on delivering InnerSource Theory for Teams

 **Purpose:** To give you, the presenter, additional insight from past deliveries, additional resources, and how to respond to some of your organization's hard questions.